pablomylovee/yrHost/README.md

-	"ip-blacklist": [], (IP addresses that can't use your server) "ip-whitelist": [], (the only IP addresses that can use your server) "services": ["files", "sound"], (the services to use, only "files" and "sound" are available) "users": [ (the users for your server, leave empty if you want a login free server) {
+	"ip-blacklist": [], (IP addresses that can't use your server) "ip-whitelist": [], (the only IP addresses that can use your server) "services": ["files", "sound"], (the services to use, only "files" and "sound" are available) "users": [ (the users for your server, at least 1 is required) {
 			"username": "root", "password": "root"
 		}